‘Black-ish’ Star Anthony Anderson Facing Criminal Investigation For Allegedly Assaulting A Woman

 Anthony Anderson is well known for his comedic acting and just recently landed another best actor Emmy nomination for his role in the ABC sitcom, Black-ish.
 For this alone, Anderson should be on cloud nine right now.
 However, The Blast reported on Friday that a criminal investigation against Anderson is now underway as he stands accused of allegedly assaulting a woman.

-The victim, who’s name is being withheld, first met Anderson, 47, when she catered an event he threw more than a year ago.
-The two connected again afterwards when she approached the former Law & Order actor to speak about “future business opportunities”.
+The victim, whose name is being withheld, first met Anderson, 47, when she catered an event he threw more than a year ago.
+The two connected again afterwards when she approached the former Law & Order actor to speak about “future business opportunities.”
 It was during this second meeting the woman claims Anderson assaulted her.

-The LAPD told the media outlet that they “have a crime report”, which lists Anderson “as a suspect in a crime” and that “it is an open investigation”.
-Anderson’s rep went on record to say that the actor “unequivocally disputes the claim”.
+The LAPD told the media outlet that they “have a crime report,” which lists Anderson “as a suspect in a crime” and that “it is an open investigation.”
+Anderson’s rep went on record to say that the actor “unequivocally disputes the claim.”

 “It’s unfortunate that anyone can file a police report whether it is true or false.
 The authorities have not contacted Anthony or any of his representatives about this matter.
 Anthony unequivocally disputes the claim.”